vinayakss007/bestcrm/INACTIVE_FEATURES.md

 - **All Tabs (Activity, Contacts, Opportunities, etc.)**: Display static mock data.

 ## Contacts (`/contacts`)
-- **Add Contact Button**: Opens a dialog, but the "Create Contact" button inside only logs data to the console.
 - **Table Actions (Dropdown Menu)**: "Edit" and "Delete" are placeholders.
-- **Filtering/Sorting/Columns**: All buttons are non-functional UI elements.

 ## Contact Detail Page (`/contacts/[id]`)
 - **New Dropdown**: "Email", "Call", "Task" are placeholders.